gaurav0628/summerhacks-Faction/README.md

 # summerhacks-react

 -   ReactJS for front end ui
 -   Material UI library for some components
 -   React-router for routing in SPA
 -   axios for http requests
+-   JWT for authorization

 # TODO

-- make left panel look better
-- connect with backend api for api/auth and api/users requests
-- add client side validation (copy from backend)
-- figure out authentication with JSON tokens
-- deliverable: dashboard that displays your name once you log in
+-   uhh why is password's hash returned during register's api?

 Make sure to run `npm install`